Section 1. Name of the Organization and Policy.

 The Treasurer shall deposit all moneys and other valuables in the organization’s name and to its credit with such depositories as the Board may designate.
 The Treasurer shall disburse the organization’s funds as may be ordered by the Board, shall render to the President and the directors, whenever they request it, an account of all transactions as Treasurer and of the organization’s financial condition, and shall have such other powers and perform such other duties as may be prescribed by the Board.

 The Board of Directors shall have the option of establishing committees and to prescribe duties for such committees.
 Standing Committees shall include the Executive Committee and Finance Committee.
-Special Committees will be formed for special events and continuing events such as Women of Excellence, Women’s Conference, Fund-Events, etc.
+Special Committees will be formed for special events.

 AMENDMENT TO BYLAWS